simomosi/dynamic-forms/docs/configurations/fields-configuration.md

 Object which groups properties related to field behavior.

 ### `clear (htmlElement)`
 Function to unset the field's current value.
-Sometimes it is used to clear the field from its content (for input and dropdown types).
+Sometimes it is used to clear the field from its content (for input and select types).

 Parameters